 The Society at any one time will have a variety of projects underway.
-These projects are accomplished by volunteers, often in cooperation with the Rideau Branch of the Ottawa Archives.
+These projects are accomplished by volunteers, often in cooperation with the Rideau Branch of the City of Ottawa Archives.

-The projects described are the ones that are currently being worked on.
+The projects described are the ones that are currently in progress.
 As they are completed they will be taken off this page and new ones will appear.

-The Society also addresses, where possible, the need to republish local history books that have been popular but are now out of print.
+The Society also addresses, where possible, the need to republish local history books that are popular but are now out of print.

 The Speaker/Trip Series

 An important project is the speaker series that is held in conjunction with the monthly meetings of the Society.

 The speakers are chosen and recruited by the Executive.
 The presentations are of the order of 45 minutes to an hour and include slides, movie clips and artefacts.
 The presentation is preceded by a short business meeting.
 The evening ends with refreshments and a chance for further questions or to chat with the speaker.

 Speakers are chosen for their subjects of interest that may or may not be some facet of local history.
 Recent speakers on local history have included Jonathan Moore, Parks Canada, on “Finding the HMS Erebus under the Arctic Ice” and Charlotte Gray on “The Massey Murder: A Maid, Her Master, and a Trial that Shocked a Country”.
 Other speakers have spoken on subjects such as Hadrian's Wall in England, and battles of the War of 1812.